Funding & Awards

 Covered fees & charges: BOT waivers cover the following charges:

 - Library and Information Technology Assessment (LITA)

-BOT waivers do not cover the following charges: general fee; CTA transportation fee; student-to-student fee; or the remainder of the cost of health insurance after the $100 payment.
+BOT waivers do not cover the following charges: general fee; CTA transportation fee; student-to-student fee; or the cost of CampusCare health insurance.

 Questions?
 Direct questions about the BOT waiver to the Director of Graduate Studies or the Graduate Studies Program Coordinator.